hodyroff/scs-training/Virtualization/Perf-Compl-Monitoring.md

 See [Testbed Guide](https://docs.scs.community/docs/iaas/deployment-examples/testbed/usage)
 or [Ciab Guide](https://docs.scs.community/docs/iaas/deployment-examples/cloud-in-a-box/#webinterfaces)
-for a list of webinterfaces to manage your infrastructure.
+for a list of web-interfaces to manage your infrastructure.

 #### Homer
 A dashboard with links to the specific dashboards.